Hostel Name: Gracia City Hostel

 Address: Sant Pere Martir S.T.
 No.18, Gràcia, Barcelona, Spain

 I’ve been to Barcelona a few times before but I couldn’t remember if I had been to the Gràcia area.
 It turns out that this is a pretty cool neighbourhood so I made a good choice.
 Gràcia was a separate town that was eventually consumed by greater Barcelona.
 If you look on the map you will see gridded streets between the gothic quarter of Barcelona and Gràcia, where the streets go back to being narrow.
+Check out this guide for more things to do in Barcelona.

 I booked a 4-bed dorm with a shared bathroom.
 The room was small but it had a full-faced window onto the street, allowing plenty of light and air into the room.
 There are big lockers under the beds and a rack of hooks on the wall for each bed.